jeevanreji/pubg1/README.md

 - A stream analytics layer (windowed aggregations, checkpointing)
 - Benchmarking with load generation and fault injection

-The goal was **not to recreate Kafka fully**, but to learn and showcase the architectural principles that make Kafka robust: log‑based messaging, partition leaders, replication, consumer offsets, and fault‑tolerant stream processing.
+The goal was **not to recreate Kafka fully**, but to learn and showcase the architectural principles that make Kafka robust: log‑based messaging, partition leaders, replication, dynamic leader election in times of failures, consumer offsets, and fault‑tolerant stream processing.

 ---